What are Scratch sprites?

 Motion blocks are used to control a sprite's movement, looks blocks are used to change a sprite’s appearance, and sound blocks are used to give sprites the ability to make sounds.

-With Scratch coding, kids learn how to create talking sprites, change costumes, grow and shrink sprites, have sprites jump up and down, change backdrops, and glide sprites—coding their own cartoon, essentially.
+With Scratch coding, kids learn how to create talking sprites, change costumes, grow and shrink sprites, have sprites jump up and down, change backdrops, and glide sprites—coding their own cartoon, essentially, and thus making it one of the best options when it comes to coding programs and lessons for kids.

 The process is simple, and can be achieved through the following steps: